kopancek/devx-scratch/2022/scaletesting/log.snb.md

 To add an entry, just add an H2 header starting with the ISO 8601 format, a topic.
 **This log should be in reverse chronological order.**

+# 2022-10-11

+@jhchabran It took me a while to finally answer Randell needs for 10k repos with write access, mostly because I got suprised by ghe-feeder.
+So to avoid repeating the same mistake:

+- ghe-feeder will silently put the repos under the user organization if it cannot create the organization you asked for.
+  - this makes it easy to mess things up, because the importing process stopped and you're trying to resume, but because the org exists, it will fail to create it.
+  - also, because of this, you can end up with a weird situation where you're you're importing repos in a given organization but some of them will fail because they're already present under the user organization.
+- if you want to start importing again after having deleted everything, remember to remove `feeder.database` otherwise it may skip everything that has been previously imported.

+I think we should patch ghe-feeder to make it more reliable and predictable.

 ## 2022-09-29

 @jhchabran @burmudar